 Pathophysiology of Pain

-- Pain perception is both a function of the peripheral and central nervous system via both excitatory and inhibitory pathways.
+- Pain perception is a function of the peripheral and central nervous system via both excitatory and inhibitory pathways.

 - Glutamate and substance P are the neurotransmitters most involved in promoting pain sensation, while norepinephrine, serotonin, and endogenous opioids like enkephalin inhibit pain sensation.